google/fonts/tools/README.md

     sudo easy_install pip;
     pip install --user google-apputils protobuf git+git://github.com/behdad/fonttools.git;

+These tools depend on the submodule [GlyphsInfo](https://github.com/schriftgestalt/GlyphsInfo).
+Make sure the submodule is up to date by running:

+    git submodule update --init --recursive

 ## License

 The tools and files under this directory are available under the Apache License v2.0, for details see [LICENSE.txt](LICENSE.txt)